A Book & Prompted Journal | Author Shannon W. Williams

 A good bit of what’s in Meditations for the Middle has been marinating in me since December 2003 – the month that marked the beginning of a decided push toward the end of my first marriage.

-I’ve spent the last twenty years unpacking what brought me to that moment, and trying to heal from a place where family systems, unresolved trauma, personal ambition, and moral failings collided.
+I’ve spent more than twenty years unpacking what brought me to that moment, and trying to heal from a place where family systems, unresolved trauma, personal ambition, and moral failings collided.

-In a very real way, the season between December 2003 and 2023 has been The Middle for me.
+In a real way, the season between December 2003 and now has been the Middle for me.

-I’ve learned a thing or two – about myself, about the process of healing, and about some of the mile markers you can look for while traveling through The Middle.
+I’ve learned some things – about myself, about the process of healing, and about some of the mile markers you can look for while traveling through the Middle.
+This book exists to share those learnings, to offer companionship and clarity, and to remind you that even here, your life is not beyond repair.

-This isn’t a book about marriage.
-But it is a book about movement, about forward motion, and about the inner work it takes to move through the changes and challenges you’re facing.
+This book isn’t about marriage.
+But it is a book about movement, about forward motion, and about the inner work it takes to make our way through seasons of upheaval and change.

 JOIN THE LAUNCH COMMUNITY

-Meditations for the Middle will be released in December 2024.
+Meditations for the Middle will be released in late 2026.
 Use the button below to pre-order your paperback or hardback copy.

 If you plan to give the book as a gift, let us know when you complete the form, and we’ll include a bonus for your friend or family member receiving the book.